hakkelt/FunctionOperators.jl/README.md

 ### Performance

-With little effort we can achieve the same speed as we would have without FunctionOperators.
+With little effort we can achieve the same speed as we would have manually optimized functions.
 For example, consider the following function:

 ```julia
 julia> using BenchmarkTools